vakhariaheet/verifierjs/.github/Readme.md

 - Non Chaineble Methods
   1. array : returns array in which first element is array of properties(validation) names and second element is array of properties(validation) values
-  2. isCorrect: return true if all Validation is successful(can return number also)
-  3. ageCalc : Calculates Age
+  2. ageCalc : Calculates Age